onanypoint/epfl-semester-project-biaxialnn/README.md

 run using the default values and on the minimal dataset present in the repository.

 ##### Warning
-An iteration of traing is around 10 secondes on a GTX 650.
+A training iteration takes around 10 seconds on a GTX 650.
 The training can be gracefully stopped with ```CTRL-C```.

 -------------